Mark Anthony Graham: Biography

 and did not advance to the finals.
 He also represented Canada at the 1994 Commonwealth Games in Victoria, British Columbia.

-Graham served in the 1st Battalion of The Royal Canadian Regiment of the Canadian Armed Forces.
+In 2004, Graham enlisted in the Canadian Armed Forces and served as a Private in the 1st Battalion of The Royal Canadian Regiment.
+He was regarded as an excellent role model for younger soldiers with a strong record within his unit.

 On September 4, 2006, Graham was killed in a friendly fire incident when two USAF A-10 Thunderbolts fired on his platoon, having mistaken them for Taliban insurgents.
 He was awarded the Sacrifice Medal and is buried at the National Military Cemetery in Ottawa.